Bachelor of Arts: Sociology

 - Reflect on contemporary issues and controversies in the academic discipline of Sociology.
 Thus students will be able to examine issues of inequality, cultural difference, and social stratification from a comparative perspective, applying sociological principles and concepts to their own lives.

 - Explore the basic theoretical and methodological perspectives, both in the social sciences and in a chosen specialty area.
-Thus students will have the capacity to critically evaluate and engage contemporary issues, trends in theory, and instruments of social analysis.
+Thus students will have the capacity to critically evaluate, compare diverse groups, and engage contemporary issues, trends in theory, and instruments of social analysis.